uber-archive/pyflame/README.md

 make test
 ```

+If you change any of the Python files in the `tests/` directory, please run your
+changes through [YAPF](https://github.com/google/yapf) before submitting a PR.

 ### How Else Can I Help?

 Patches are not the only way to contribute to Pyflame!
 Bug reports are very